-Classification and Measurement under IFRS 9 - Applicability to the Company
+Classification and Measurement under IFRS 9 - Applicability to the Company (cont'd)

-Debt instruments measured at amortised cost
+Debt instruments measured at amortised cost (cont'd)

-Debt instruments are measured at amortised cost if they are held within a business model whose objective is to hold for collection of contractual cash flows where those cash flows represent solely payments of principal and interest.
-After initial measurement, debt instruments in this category are carried at amortised cost.
-Interest income on these instruments is recognized in interest income using the effective interest rate method.
 The effective interest rate is the rate that discounts estimated future cash payments or receipts through the expected life of the financial asset to the gross carrying amount of a financial asset.
-Amortised cost is calculated by taking into account any discount or premium on acquisition, that are an integral part of the effective interest rate.
+Amortised cost is calculated by taking into account any discount or premium on acquisition, transaction costs and fees that are an integral part of the effective interest rate.